kartonfarkas/api_docs/source/suite/emails/email_data.rst

      -
    * - text_source
      - string
-     - text source of the email
+     - Text source of the email
      -
    * - status
      - int
-     - status of the email
+     - Status of the email
      - See :doc:`../appendices/email_status`
    * - api_status
      - int
-     - launch status of the email
+     - Launch status of the email
      - See :doc:`../appendices/launch_status`
    * - api_error
      - int
-     - launch error codes
+     - Launch error codes
      - See :doc:`../appendices/launch_error_status`
    * - source
      - string
-     - source of the recipients.
+     - Source of the recipients
      - Possible values are:

        * userlist